Your responsibilities for trees on your property

 Yes, the choice of contractor remains entirely at the property owner's discretion.

 The Council as the Highway Authority has a duty to maintain a safe highway.
-We regularly inspect all highway assets and trees on land that may affect the highway.
+We routinely survey all highway trees.
+During our surveys, if we observe a tree hazard on private land which may cause significant harm to highway users, we will notify the landowner

-My trees are protected by Tree Preservation Order
+My trees are protected by Tree Preservation Order/Conservation Area

-Tree Preservation Orders are administered by your district or borough Council.
+Tree Preservation Orders and Conservation areas are administered by your district or borough Council.
 Permission will normally be granted to remove a hazard from your tree, if it affects the highway.
-Please contact the Town Planning Team at your local authority for more details on how to make an application to work on a protected tree.
+Please contact your local authority before carrying out the work.

 My tree is home to nesting birds or roosting bats